dimitri-rebrikov/rainradar/README.md

 See [Assembly](doc/assembly/ASSEMBLY.md)
 # setup

-- install Silicon Labs CP210x VCP driver from silabs.com so you PC can communicate with the ESP32
+- install Silicon Labs CP210x VCP driver from silabs.com so your PC can communicate with the ESP32
 - install Python 3.x as the software used below depends on it
 - flash the MicroPython image on the ESP32 as described in https://docs.micropython.org/en/latest/esp32/tutorial/intro.html
   - `pip3 install esptool`